line/armeria/site/src/sphinx/server-docservice.rst

 .. note::

-    :api:`DocService` will scan for the supported services automatically when the :api:`Server` starts up.
+    :api:`DocService` will scan for all supported services automatically when the :api:`Server` starts up.
-    Please see :ref:`inclusion-rule` for the inclusion rule.
+    Please see :ref:`inclusion-rule` to learn how to include or exclude certain services.

 Open http://127.0.0.1:8080/docs/ in your web browser and you'll see the following screen: